AbdallahIssa/Student-Management-system/README.md

 ## General Information

-- It’s a desktop Application that demonstrates a Student Management System that have two Modes : administrator Mode or student Mode and both have controlBoard to visualize and edit the data.
+- It’s a desktop Application that demonstrates a Student Management System that have two Modes : administrator Mode or student Mode and both have control board to visualize and edit the data.
--I added some playing features by providing TicTacToe game as a cheating way to play within the studentcontrol frame.
+- I added some playing features by providing TicTacToe game as a cheating way to play within the student control frame.

 ## Technologies Used